Javier Arnáiz

-Francisco Javier Arnáiz Lastras is a Spanish sports scientist and football performance specialist who serves as the head strength and conditioning coach for Real Madrid CF. He is also the founder of three sports tech companies: SoloPerformance, ThermoHuman, and Performance Creators.
+Francisco Javier Arnáiz Lastras is a Spanish sports scientist and football performance specialist who serves as the director of performance for AS Monaco FC.
+He was previously the head strength and conditioning coach for Real Madrid CF.

-As an academic, Arnáiz has published multiple papers.
+Arnáiz is also the founder of three sports tech companies: SoloPerformance, ThermoHuman, and Performance Creators.
+As an academic, he has published multiple papers.
 His research interests include thermography in athlete monitoring, load management, and return-to-play protocols.

 Early life and education

 Born in Madrid, Spain, Arnáiz earned his Licentiate degree in exercise and sports sciences from the Polytechnic University of Madrid (UPM).
 He then earned two MSc degrees concurrently: one in research in exercise and sports sciences from UPM and another in football strength and conditioning, injury prevention, and rehabilitation from Pablo de Olavide University.
 Finally, Arnáiz earned his PhD in exercise and sport sciences from UPM in 2017; his doctoral thesis was titled "Monitoring the acute effects of recovery, training, and competition on football players’ skin temperature with infrared thermography".